djpapzin/Comment-Scope/README.md

    pip install -r requirements.txt
    ```

-2. Create a `secrets.toml` file in the same directory as `app.py` and add your API keys:
+2. Create a `secrets.toml` file in the `.streamlit` directory and add your API keys:
    ```toml
    [general]
    GEMINI_API_KEY = "YOUR_GEMINI_API_KEY"